selfishprimate/curated-design-resources/README.md

 _Some other design resources you may want to check out!_

+- [10015.io](https://10015.io/): 10015.io is a “free all-in-one toolbox” solution created to ease your life by preventing bookmark mess.
 - [Design Sprint Kit](https://designsprintkit.withgoogle.com/): Transform the way your team works.
 - [Lorem Ipsum](https://loremipsum.io/): A handy tool for filler contents.
 - [Media Queries](https://mediaqueri.es/): A handy tool that helps designers examine the responsiveness of a variety of web sites.